browserengineering/book/book/layout.md

 `<html>` in block layout that contains a `<body>` in block layout that contains a `<p>` in inline layout.
-So tree-based layout starts by traversing the HTML tree to build a _layout tree_, where each layout object in the tree is one of the layout modes.
+So tree-based layout starts by traversing the HTML tree to build a _layout tree_, where each layout object in the tree is associated with one of the layout modes.

 Layout is very complex, so in this chapter the tree will have a very simple structure: it'll contain block layout objects at each branch,